akankshanehete/worldwide-weather-app/README.md

 # worldwide-weather-app
 Interfaces with OpenWeatherMap API to get the current temperature and weather of any city in the world.
-Built using node, express, javascript, HTML, and CSS.
+A simple Web Application built using node, express, javascript, and HTML.